Disclaimer

 "Who turned him off?"
 Tuvok asked.

-"I should of deleted it.. damn it," James muttered.
+"I should have deleted it, damn it," James muttered.

-"Ensign, deleting that file couldn't of saved his life," Tuvok said.
+"Ensign, deleting that file couldn't have saved his life," Tuvok said.

 James glanced at him briefly, "I wouldn't be so sure about that."
 He stepped back out.